Ultrasound and Prenatal Care

 Training your Puppy

 We introduce you and your puppy to the Heel command and walking on a leash.
 By the end of week 7 your puppy will understand heel and will sit, lay down, and go potty on command.
+This concludes our 7 week program and puppies can continue training at home or stay with us for 2 more weeks of advanced puppy training.

 Preparing your puppy to becoming an